-State government officials realize that cyber security needs to be promoted throughout private industry financial sectors, but none have issued any state-wide initiatives to mandate change—until now.
-The state of New York is proposing cyber security regulations for financial entities.
+State government officials realize that cyber security needs to be promoted throughout private industry financial sectors, but few have issued any state-wide initiatives to mandate change—until now.
+The state of New York is enforcing cyber security regulations for financial entities.

-In September, 2016, the New York State Department of Financial Services announced a new proposal that would help regulate cyber security among financial institutions within the state of New York.
-Cynthia Larose, a legal expert and chair of Mintz Levin’s Privacy and Data Security Practice who specializes in privacy and data security, recently explained the proposed changes in her blog.
+The New York State Department of Financial Services is enforcing a new proposal that helps regulate cyber security among financial institutions within the state of New York.
+Cynthia Larose, a legal expert and chair of Mintz Levin’s Privacy and Data Security Practice who specializes in privacy and data security, recently explained the changes in her blog.

-Larose, an experienced attorney who has received numerous awards, including being named among the Diversity Council’s Top 50 Most Influential Women in Technology, states that the new proposal “would require financial institutions and insurers to implement strong policies for responding to cyber attacks and data breaches.”
+Larose, an experienced attorney who has received numerous awards, including being named among the Diversity Council’s Top 50 Most Influential Women in Technology, states that the proposal “requires financial institutions and insurers to implement strong policies for responding to cyber attacks and data breaches.”

-Once approved, New York’s game-changing new proposal will help protect the state from the devastating effects of cyber crime.
+New York’s game-changing proposal helps protect the state from the devastating effects of cyber crime.
 According to Governor Andrew Cuomo, “this regulation helps guarantee the financial services industry upholds its obligation to protect consumers and ensure that its systems are sufficiently constructed to prevent cyber-attacks to the fullest extent possible.”

-Before New York’s new proposal can be enforced, it must be posted in the New York state registry (on September 28, 2016).
-Then, it has to be subjected to a 45-day notice and public-commenting period.
+Before New York’s proposal was enforced, it was posted in the New York state registry (on September 28, 2016).
+Then, it had to be subjected to a 45-day notice and public-commenting period.

 What do the new regulations include?

 The new regulations mandate that New York-based financial entities do the following:

 - Develop and implement a cyber security program that identifies cyber risks, tests for cyber security breaches and responds to cyber security events effectively to restore normal operations.

 - Have a written cyber security policy that covers information access and security.